OUR LEADERSHIP TEAM

 Markus Voss, Global CIO, DHL Supply Chain

 Markus oversees IT operations in 60 countries, involving more than 2,000 IT associates worldwide.
-Since joining the organization in 2003 he has held several DHL Supply Chain positions, including SVP, Global IT Strategy & Solutions, and CIO, Mainland Europe, Middle East & Africa, along with roles in Global Business Services.
+Since joining the organisation in 2003 he has held several DHL Supply Chain positions, including SVP, Global IT Strategy & Solutions, and CIO, Mainland Europe, Middle East & Africa, along with roles in Global Business Services.
 Before that he gained a PhD in physical chemistry and spent nearly five years as a consultant for Accenture.
 He is passionate about incubating and developing innovative IT customer solutions.

 Rob Rosenberg, Executive VP, Human Resources, DHL Supply Chain